relativitydev/transfer-api-samples/README.md

 ```
 </details>

-#### Search For Specific File Share
+#### Search for specific file share
-Using a workspace to drive the selected file share is convenient but does not meet all workflow requirements.
+Using a workspace to drive the selected file share is convenient but doesn't meet all workflow requirements.
 For example, consider a data migration application to move files from on-premise to RelativityOne.
 In this scenario, the target workspace may not even exist; however, the migration operator knows precisely which file share should be used.
 For scenarios like these, the [File Storage Search](#file-storage-search) API is provided.

 ***Note:**  You must be an admin to retrieve file shares from the instance.
 See [Targeting File Shares](#targeting-file-shares) for more details.*

 Find the `GetFileShareAsync()` empty method in the `Program` class and replace with the following:

-<details><summary>Click to View Source</summary>
+<details><summary>View source code</summary>

 ```csharp
 private static async Task<RelativityFileShare> GetFileShareAsync(IRelativityTransferHost host, int number, CancellationToken token)